gmc-code/PC-Microbit-Extension/docs/introduction/introduction.rst

 PC-Microbit-extension documentation
 ----------------------------------------

-| These docs will help you code your microbit using micropython.
+| These docs will help you code your microbit using micropython for bots, games and classes.

 .. image:: images/microbit_happy.png
     :scale: 30 %